usdt-network/usdt-network/README.md

 # 🚀 USDT Network Official Repository

-## ✅ Official Verified Project Repository for BscScan Listing
+## ✅ Official Verified Project Repository for BscScan Listing and CoinGecko Terminal

 Welcome to the official repository of **USDT Network**.